-Mean relative abundance of the ammonia-oxidizing taxa revealed that AOB, AOA, and Comammox communities were dominated by genus Nitrosospira (bulk soil: 84.56%, rhizosphere: 83.38%), lineage Nitrososphaerales clade Delta (NS-Delta) (bulk soil: 73.51%, rhizosphere: 71.14%), and Nitrospira clade B (bulk soil: 97.43%, rhizosphere: 96.85%), respectively.
-We found that there were no notable shifts of taxonomic composition of the ammonia-oxidizing communities in response to drought, although the community compositions were largely shifted among cropping systems (Supplementary Fig. X: Relative abundance bar plot).
-Drought treatment did not affect the alpha diversity of AOB and AOA (Table SX: alpha diversity statistical analysis).
-However, we found a significant interaction of drought cropping system for Comammox alpha diversity in bulk soil (Table SX: alpha diversity statistical analysis), suggesting that the drought effect was varied depending on the cropping system.
-Nonetheless, we could not identify the difference between drought and control within sampling date of each cropping system, indicating that the detected effect of drought on alpha diversity was only marginal.
-Cropping system was also a notable driver of the ammonia-oxidizers alpha diversity, with the average Comammox richness in BIODYN was 5056.75 % (control) and 4250 % (drought) higher than that in the two conventional systems.
-Shannon index of Comammox in the BIODYN system was also higher (control: 31 %, drought: 2428 %) compared to the conventional cropping systems (Fig. X: alpha diversity, Table SX: alpha diversity statistical analysis).
-On the contrary, BIODYN had 27.6731 % (control) and 3843 % (drought) lower AOB richness, and 1011 % (control) and 12 % (drought) lower AOB Shannon diversity than that in the CONFYM and CONMIN systems (Fig. X: alpha diversity, Table SX: alpha diversity statistical analysis).
-Overall, no effect of drought was observed on the alpha diversity of ammonia-oxidizing community in rhizosphere, but cropping system was found to be an important factor shaping the community alpha diversity (Table SX: alpha diversity statistical analysis).
+The AOB, AOA, and Comammox communities were dominated by genus Nitrosospira (bulk soil: 84.56%, rhizosphere: 83.38%), lineage Nitrososphaerales clade Delta (NS-Delta) (bulk soil: 73.51%, rhizosphere: 71.14%), and Nitrospira clade B (bulk soil: 97.43%, rhizosphere: 96.85%), respectively.
+We found no notable shifts in the taxonomic composition of the ammonia-oxidizing communities in response to drought, although the community compositions were largely different among cropping systems (Supplementary Fig. X: Relative abundance bar plot).
+Drought did not affect the alpha diversity of AOB and AOA (three way ANOVA, P>0.05;Table SX: alpha diversity statistical analysis).
+However, we found a significant interaction of drought cropping system for Comammox alpha diversity in the bulk soil (three way ANOVA, P<0.05Table SX: alpha diversity statistical analysis).
+Nonetheless, we could not identify any significant difference between drought and control within sampling date of each cropping system, indicating that the detected effect of drought on Comammox alpha diversity was only marginal.
+Cropping system was an important driver of the ammonia-oxidizers alpha diversity, with significantly higher richness and Shannon index for the Comammox in BIODYN than in CONFYM and CONMIN (Fig. X: alpha diversity, Table SX: alpha diversity statistical analysis).
+On the contrary, BIODYN led to a decrease in alpha diversity of the AOB compared to the two conventional systems (Fig. X: alpha diversity, Table SX: alpha diversity statistical analysis).
+Overall, no effect of drought was observed on the alpha diversity of ammonia-oxidizers in the rhizosphere (Table SX: alpha diversity statistical analysis).